 A Google Earth KML or KMZ; or,

-Upon the express prior approval of the Office, any other format deemed acceptable by the Office.
+Upon the express prior approval of the Office, not to be unreasonably withheld, any other format deemed acceptable by the Office.

 Performance Testing.
 The Office may, in its sole discretion, conduct performance tests for purposes of verifying compliance with the terms of this Agreement, the NOFA, and Applicable Laws, on one or multiple occasions for up to five (5) years after Broadband service is certified as complete pursuant to Section 3.2 (Certification).
-The Office may exercise this right both before (with the exception of Authorized Prepayments) and after reimbursing a Grantee for any claimed, Allowable Expenditures; provided that if the Office elects to do so before reimbursing a Grantee for any claimed, Allowable Expenditures, it will do so within a reasonable time, not-to-exceed one (1) year after Broadband service is certified as complete pursuant to Section 3.2 (Certification).
+The Office may exercise this right both before (with the exception of Authorized Prepayments) and after reimbursing a Grantee for any claimed, Allowable Expenditures; provided that if the Office elects to do so before reimbursing a Grantee for any claimed, Allowable Expenditures, it will do so within a reasonable time, not-to-exceed ninety (90) days after Broadband service is certified as complete pursuant to Section 3.2 (Certification).
 Such performance tests may include but are not be limited to:

 Speed tests anywhere between a Grantee’s central office and the demarcation at any customer’s location in a Census Block in which the Project was to be deployed or to which the Project was represented as being able to Facilitate Broadband service;